Skip to main content

 Work at height remains the single largest cause of fatal workplace injuries in the UK.
 MEWPs (mobile elevating work platforms), scaffold hoists, and powered access equipment must be thoroughly examined at regular intervals to protect the workers who rely on them.
 A thorough examination is not optional — it is a legal requirement wherever equipment is used to lift people to height.

-Access Equipment Inspections Across Kent
+MEWPs and Access Equipment in Kent

 Work at height is the leading cause of fatal workplace injuries in the UK.
 Kent's construction and building maintenance sectors rely heavily on MEWPs, scaffold hoists, and powered access equipment — all of which must be thoroughly examined every 6 months because they lift persons.
 From cherry pickers maintaining commercial properties in Maidstone to mast climbers on residential tower cladding in Dartford, powered access equipment is in daily use across the county.

-Access Equipment Inspections Equipment in Kent
+Access Equipment We Examine in Kent

 • Scissor lifts (electric and diesel)